-Hair dyes are chemicals that people can use to change the color of their hair.
-The agents in dyes can weaken and damage hair, which may make it look unhealthy.
+Hair dyes can weaken and damage hair, making it look unhealthy.
 However, treatments such as conditioners and specially formulated shampoos may help repair hair damage from hair dye.

 Dyeing the hair with chemical or natural dyes can damage hair.
 This is because the dye may affect proteins and lipids present in the hair, which contribute to hair health.
 Changes to the inner and outer structure of the hair shaft can damage hair, making it fragile and prone to breakage, which could eventually result in thinning hair or hair loss in areas.

 Hair dyes can weaken hair, but people can take precautions to minimize potential damage if they still choose to dye their hair.
 Additionally, other tips are available to help replenish hair and keep it healthy.

 In this article, we look at the effects of hair dye on hair health and tips to repair hair damage and maintain healthy hair.